mkarner07/mkarner07.github.io/_posts/2023-11-06-The-Total-Recall-Productivity-Method.md

 - **Next action list**: This is a to-do list designed with each entry structured as a clear, actionable task, eliminating the need to recall the original intention when jotting down the item.
 - **Waiting for list**: All things you delegated or responses you are waiting for are stored in this list.
 It should contain the three columns: (i) the delegated task, (ii) the person delegated to and (iii) a date.
-- **Someday maybe list**: All to-dos that are important, but do not need your immidiate (next few weeks) attention are put into this list.
+- **Someday maybe list**: All to-dos that are important, but do not need your immediate (next few weeks) attention are put into this list.

 By curating your to-dos into this three different list types you get a good overview.
 It even comes in handy if you create different “next action” lists - each one dedicated to a specific type of task (e.g. administrative, creative, quick wins, …).
 To integrate these to-dos well into TORP, adding links to the tasks supercharges productivity.